 What is educational travel?

 It is travel abroad with purpose and preparation.
-Instead of landing somewhere in a clueless state for a vacation break—you will study up in advance and hit the ground running with knowledge of the history, culture, language, and layout of the land.
+Instead of landing somewhere in a clueless state for a vacation break, you will study up in advance and hit the ground running with knowledge of the history, culture, language, and layout of the land.
 Spending some time learning the back story of the places you will visit enhances that visit immensely.
-To know that construction on the Cathedral of Notre Dame in Paris began way back in 1163 and took nearly 200 years to complete might just enhance your appreciation of the place.
-To appreciate the Pantheon in Rome for its full two-thousand year history standing exactly where it is today—that is educational travel.
-To spend time working side by side with a nonprofit in the Dominican Republic and realizing that health care has many dimensions—that is educational travel.
+To know that construction on the Cathedral of Notre Dame in Paris began way back in 1163 and took nearly 200 years to complete enhances your appreciation of the place.
+Recognizing the Pantheon in Rome for its full two-thousand year history standing exactly where it is today, or identifying the medieval architecture of Florence while standing atop the Duomo – that is educational travel.

 Getting out into your world with LSC—what difference does it make?

 And then there are the potential career opportunities down the road.
 We live in an increasingly interconnected world and knowing how to communicate and interact effectively with people from other parts of the world might well make the difference in your future career.
-When considering for a moment who we work with here at the college, faculty colleagues from Poland, Finland, and Bulgaria come to mind, as do maintenance staff folks from Turkey and Italy.
-Duluth is an international city and time abroad can help one better appreciate the diversity of other cultures.
+When considering for a moment who I work with here at the college, colleagues from Poland, Finland, Bulgaria, Turkey, and Italy come to mind.
+Duluth is an international city, and time abroad can help you better appreciate the diversity of other cultures.
 Travel can also open up avenues for future jobs and careers that you had never before realized were possible.
-There are Americans living and working in countries all over the world and you never know—that might be you one day.
-Getting out into your world can be life changing, but even if it’s not—it is just plain fun and a cool thing to do.
+There are Americans living and working in countries all over the world, and you never know – that might be you one day!
+Traveling abroad can be life changing, but at the very least, it is just plain fun and a cool thing to do.
 Get out into your world!

 Educational travel and study abroad—what’s the difference?